How To Run FEDS on DPS

 1. Pick a unique, descriptive region name that does not already exist in FEDSpreprocessed (e.g. “Russia East”)

 2. Create a .env file defining the settings you want to use for your region.
-For example:
+The meanings of and options for each setting are defined in FireConsts.py:Settings.
+Here is an example .env file:

 FEDS_FTYP_OPT="global"